thecredibleway/thecredibleway-com/docs/faq/questions/if-a-good-god-exists-why-is-there-evil-and-suffering.md

 loneliness and fear.
 We've just scratched the surface - leaving you wondering if God is in control or has He abandoned His post at the helm?

-The question one of the the most difficult yet frequently asked of Christians.
+The question is one of the the most difficult yet frequently asked of Christians.
 If God is good and all powerful, then why does He allow evil, suffering and injustice in the world?
 For several people seeking explanations this is not merely a philosophical problem, but a deeply personal one.